 In-Fill Board Materials

 In-fill boards are the most visible components of a wood fence.
-So homeowners often choose a board material for its visual appeal as much as for its durability and other properties.
+Thus, homeowners often choose a board material for its visual appeal, durability, and other properties.
 Common infill-board materials include pine, cedar, cypress, and redwood.
-For a detailed discussion of wood fence materials, check out this recent post.
+Check out this recent post for a detailed discussion of wood fence materials.

 Professional Fence Installation